Cellulite: What works and what doesn't

 Many salons and spas offer a cellulite/weight loss service where the body is tightly wrapped or dressed in special garments with or without a "specialty" cream or lotion applied first.
 Promising to take inches off your body, the cost for these treatments vary depending on the salon and if the clientele is elite enough to warrant the steep price.
 Scientific-sounding information makes this process seem legitimate, but in the long run all it is doing is temporarily compressing your skin (you could probably do this yourself with plastic wrap), which will then return to its original shape in a matter of time, how much time depends on your skin's response.
 Impressive results often are delivered after measuring several parts of the body and adding up small incremental changes, which in total, end up sounding far more impressive than it really is.

-Infomercials, Internet sites, and some multilevel marketing companies sell at-home systems claiming to eliminate toxins and squeeze water-logged fatty tissue dry.
+Infomercials, sites and some multilevel marketing companies sell at-home systems claiming to eliminate toxins and squeeze water-logged fatty tissue dry.
 You can't squeeze toxins out of a cell.
 While you may be able to squeeze water out of a cell that same pressure would concurrently injure other cells, which isn't good for your skin.
 Plus, the water content would return to whatever level is natural for the body fairly soon due to homeostasis.
 All in all, there is no research whatsoever showing that body wrapping does anything positive and it will not get rid of fat or cellulite.

 According to the Federal Trade Commission (FTC), it "…has continued its attack on bogus weight-loss claims by suing a diet patch manufacturer and a retailer that marketed the patch directly to Spanish-speaking consumers.
 In two separate federal court actions, the FTC charged that the patch manufacturer, Transdermal Products International Marketing Corporation, and the retailer, SG Institute of Health & Education, Inc., falsely claimed that the skin patch causes substantial weight loss.
 The FTC complaints in both cases also challenged false claims that the patch or its main ingredient, sea kelp, has been approved by the Food and Drug Administration (FDA).
 The FTC further alleged that Transdermal Products provided retailers with deceptive marketing materials that could be used to mislead consumers."